-A degree in accounting with a specialism in taxation, management or information systems from Ulster University will help you to develop a wide range of skills such as analytical problem solving, teamwork, research, commercial awareness and organising and communicating information.
-The majority of graduates from the Ulster University Business School follow their degree with graduate careers in accounting, finance, taxation, auditing, economics, business, actuarial science, marketing, insurance, banking, finance or management both in the commercial and public sectors.
+A degree in accounting with a specialism in taxation, management or analytics from Ulster University will help you to develop a wide range of skills such as analytical problem solving, teamwork, research, commercial awareness and organising and communicating information.
+The majority of graduates from the Ulster University Business School follow their degree with graduate careers in accounting, finance, taxation, auditing, analytics, economics, business, actuarial science, marketing, insurance, banking, finance or management both in the commercial and public sectors.

 Accredited by Chartered Accountants Ireland for the purpose of exemption from some professional exams.